 Students take Pathway courses as a cohort of about 25 students.
 This allows ample opportunity to interact with professors and fellow students and form lasting relationships both in and out of the classroom.

-BGSU professors teach Pathway courses, and both professors and advisors will have office hours for students to receive assistance, guidance, and build relationships with.
-Students are also able to reach out to professors and advisors through other communication channels they choose to utilize, such as email, phone, text, etc.
+BGSU faculty teach Pathway courses, and both instructors and advisors will have office hours for students to receive assistance, guidance, and build relationships.
+Students stay in contact with their success team via email, phone and text message.

 Student Life Questions